cybercongress/cybercongress/ecosystem/Gift FAQ and general gift information.md

 - The easiest and the quickest: go to [cyber.page](https://cyber.page/gift/) and just enter your ETH or ATOM address in the search bar.
 This will result in a EUL (testnet token) balance if you met the requirements for the gift
 - You may connect your ledger device on [cyber.page](https://cyber.page/pocket) to check out the ATOM gift balance.
-Simply connect your ledger and follow the steps
+Simply connect your ledger and follow the steps (this will also end up in a claim)
 - You may use gift tools from the [launch-kit](https://github.com/cybercongress/launch-kit) to check your gift balance (this requires some technical skills)

 ### How do I check my balance if my tokens are on a Ledger?
-Simply export your ETH / ATOM account address and use one of the options above
+If you had ATOM, then simply follow the steps above.
+If ETH, then you will have to follow [this guide](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#claiming-the-gift).

 ### How do I claim my gift?
 You do not need to.
 If you were lucky enough to receive a gift, they are yours already!
 Cyber addresses can be generated from a Cosmos seed or an ETH private key.
 This means that if you received a gift, just create an address and it will already have a balance!

 ### How to create a cyber address?
 There are several ways to do this:
-1) Use your Ledger device with [cyber.page](https://cyber.page/#/pocket)(for ATOM only)
+1) Use your Ledger device with [cyber.page](https://cyber.page/pocket)(for ATOM only)
 2) [Install cyberd-CLI, import and ETH key and create an address](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#claiming-the-gift)
 3) You may wait until we create a wallet on [cyber.page](https://cyber.page), it will then become possible to create an address from there